 - If the vendor is breached, you could be subsequently impacted

-- License fees (vary from solution to solution) although some are very affordable (like Domotz which costs only $21/month per network for monitoring devices)
+- License fees (vary from solution to solution) although some are very affordable (like Domotz which costs a flat monthly fee per month per network for monitoring devices)

 On-Premise network monitoring tools and solutions

 On-Premise Solutions have been the standard way to manage networks for many years.
 Usually, they consist of a server running management software that multiple users access.
 These servers are typically “keyed” to allow limited users access to the tool.
 When you need remote access to the server, operators often use a Virtual Private Network (VPN).
 Using VPNs is common, which also brings forth the notion that these systems also need maintenance and security.
 The problem is that as the software and server running the software ages, security risks come to the forefront.

 On-premise solutions are most popular in big corporate IT environments because of skepticism of the security of cloud-based software.
 These organizations would rather invest in maintaining, training, and operating a network monitoring solution on their premises.
 On-premise network monitoring tools can be extremely cost-effective and even free in some cases.
 Many on-premise network monitoring solutions are free or very cheap in terms of vendor fees.
 On the other hand, these tools require a high level of skill and maintenance to operate.
 Additionally, you have to also be securing the back-end and environment the tool is running on as well as the VPNs and servers.
 Consequently, this means they require a lot of resources and skills to set up properly and maintain.